GCSEs & Functional Skills

 Your progress will be assessed throughout the course using a variety of methods within the classroom (required practical activity, group discussion, group work, lab work, etc.).
 At the end of the course (normally May/June), you will complete 2 final written examinations which are externally marked/graded by the awarding body (AQA).
 Results are released in August.

-Those wanting to progress into further/higher education for studies and/or a career in science, chemistry, medicine, forensic science, pharmacology, etc.
+Those wanting to progress into further/higher education for studies and/or a career in science, biology, pharmacology, ecology, forensic science, etc.

 Our exciting journey has taken a giant leap forward!
 This new website is the result of Highbury and Portsmouth College’s official merger, an ambitious move which is already creating significant benefits for the city and region.

 It was great to welcome so many prospective students and their families to our October open events.

 An Ofsted monitoring visit has judged that we’re making significant progress in setting the right strategic direction and implementing targeted, rapid and sustainable quality improvement that’s clearly benefiting students.